otrv4/otrv4/otrv4.md

 Fragmentation is should be implemented to be strictly compatible with OTRv3 (have "|" as separators and always have instance tags).

+Although Data messages have a different format in OTRv4, they use the same format for TLV (type/length/value) records.
+OTRv4 supports the same TLV record types from OTRv3, with the exception of SMP (version 1) TLVs (types 2-7).

+OTRv4 defines additional TLV record types:

+Type 10: SMP Abort Message
+  If the user cancels SMP prematurely or encounters an error in the protocol and cannot continue, you may send a message (possibly with empty human-readable part) with this TLV type to instruct the other party's client to abort the protocol.
+The associated length should be zero and the associated value should be empty.
+If you receive a TLV of this type, you should change the SMP state to SMP_EXPECT1 (see below).

+Type 11: SMPv2 Message 1
+  The value represents an initiating message of the Socialist Millionaires' Protocol, described below.

+Type 12: SMPv2 Message 2
+  The value represents the second message in an instance of SMPv2.

+Type 13: SMPv2 Message 3
+  The value represents the third message in an instance of SMPv2.

+Type 14: SMPv2 Message 4
+  The value represents the final message in an instance of SMPv2.

+Type 15: SMPv2 Message 1Q
+  Like a SMPv2 Message 1, but whose value begins with a NUL-terminated user-specified question.

 ### Data types